-Our annual Shrine Mont retreat is a great chance to take a break from your busy life, relax and get to know other members of our Saint George's community.
+Our annual Shrine Mont parish weekend every April is a great chance to take a break from your busy life, relax and get to know other members of our Saint George's community.

 “Shrine Mont runs at a pace that is slower than Washington.
 Your food is taken care of, your room is taken care of, and all you have to do is practice drawing closer to your family, your friends, and to God.”

 What is Saint George’s Parish Retreat Weekend Program at Shrine Mont?

 Over the years Saint George’s has moved from a highly structured program of activities throughout the Shrine Mont weekend to a more relaxed mixture of meal and social gatherings, spiritual discussions, outdoor activities and free time.
 The weekend will have something for everyone, and everything is optional allowing you to participate in activities that will give you the greatest enjoyment of the weekend.

 Shrine Mont is a special place for all people, individuals and families.
 It is a restful place apart from the hustle and bustle of daily life.
 Once you arrive, everything is taken care of, and you can do as much or as little as you desire.
 There will be informal activities for all ages organized for Friday night, after dinner, and Saturday morning.
 After lunch Saturday, various leisure activities are available, from hikes and hayrides, to reading and napping, to conversations with others.
 Saturday evening activities bring everyone together, starting with our traditional “porching” (social/cocktail hour), musical jam session and concluding with an evening compline prayer service.
 Our Sunday morning worship service is held at the outdoor cathedral, a natural setting where God’s presence can easily be felt.

 Everyone who experiences Shrine Mont acquires lasting memories that invite all back again and again.
 Attending the Parish Weekend at Shrine Mont helps both new parishioners and longtime members connect and reconnect, forming relationships that last.